 Fund B does not provide coverage for hospitalization.
 UNMC Center requires full-time students to have inpatient hospitalization health insurance.
 Students may purchase the University endorsed student health insurance plan through United Healthcare Student Recourses or purchase a private plan through an independent agency that is equivocal to the University endorsed student health insurance plan.

 Illness or Injury Away from the UNMC Campus

 Students outside a 50 mile radius for academic purposes requiring urgent/emergent care may be seen at an area outpatient facility.
-Fund B will cover the office visit.
-You should contact Student Health at 402-559-5158 within 48 hours of the incident to obtain a referral.
-Failure to obtain a referral could result in the student being responsible for all charges.
+Students with United Health Care Student Resources should contact Student Health at 402-559-5158 within 48 hours of the incident to obtain a referral.

 Dental services are not covered under Student Health Fund B. Check your coverage under the United Healthcare Student Recourses Insurance Plan.
 The College of Dentistry Clinics in Lincoln offers general dental services and specialty services in endodontics, oral surgery, orthodontics, pedodontics and periodontics.
 The College of Dentistry Clinic in the University of Nebraska Outpatient Care Center in Omaha offers services in general dentistry, pedodontics and oral and maxillofacial surgery.
 These services are available to the general public on an appointment basis.